Why peace talks between Ukraine and Russia are not as simple as Trump makes out

 Ukraine says the US must offer security guarantees and that European assurances alone are not enough.

-Mr Zelensky has called on Mr Trump to give Ukraine more weapons but in the forms of loans.
-Others have suggested Mr Trump backs the transfer of roughly $300 billion (£240bn) in frozen Russian assets so Ukraine can arm itself.
+Mr Zelensky has called on Mr Trump to give Ukraine more weapons but in the form of loans.
+Others have suggested Mr Trump backs the transfer of roughly $300bn (£240bn) in frozen Russian assets so Ukraine can arm itself.

 Russia’s alliance with China, Iran and North Korea